Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study: Conclusions

-\item{} Our \emph{ab-initio} calculation results show that hydrides with $\beta$ and $\gamma$ structures have negative formation energy when hydrogen atoms are permuted in the octahedral sites and thus are likely to be formed during hydrogenation.

-\item{} The noticeably lower ground state energy of formation of $\gamma$ dihydride compared to $\beta$ dihydride suggests that the $\gamma$ phase may emerge under certain conditions, which in turn hinder the reversibility of the hydrogenation of FeTi.
+\begin{itemize} \item{} Our \emph{ab-initio} calculation results show that hydrides with $\beta$ and $\gamma$ structures have negative formation energy when hydrogen atoms are permuted in the octahedral sites and thus are likely to be formed during hydrogenation. \item{} The noticeably lower ground state energy of formation of $\gamma$ dihydride compared to $\beta$ dihydride suggests that the $\gamma$ phase may emerge under certain conditions, which in turn hinders the reversibility of the hydrogenation of FeTi. \end{itemize}